Huge nuclear cost overruns push Toshiba's Westinghouse into bankruptcy

 NUCLEAR FALLOUT

 Toshiba has said it expects to book a net loss of 1 trillion yen ($9 billion) for the fiscal year that ends Friday, one of the biggest annual losses in Japanese corporate history.
-Toshiba had earlier forecast a loss of 390 billion yen.
+Toshiba had earlier forecast a loss of 390 billion.

-Toshiba will close the first round of bids for its chip business - the world's second-biggest NAND chip producer - on Wednesday.

 The government-backed Innovation Network Corporation of Japan, and Development Bank of Japan are expected to enter later bidding rounds as part of a consortium, sources said.

-A separate source said that Foxconn (2317.TW), the world's largest contract electronics manufacturer, is expected to place an offer which is likely to be the highest bid.
+A separate source said that Foxconn, the world's largest contract electronics manufacturer, is expected to place an offer which is likely to be the highest bid.
 Other sources have said the Japanese government is likely to block a sale to Foxconn due to its deep ties with China.

-(Reporting by Makiko Yamazaki and Tim Kelly in Tokyo and Tom Hals in Wilmington, Delaware; Additional reporting by Kentaro Hamada, Yoshiyasu Shida, Taiga Uranaka, Hitoshi Ishida and Sam Nussey in Tokyo, Scott DiSavino and Jessica DiNapoli in New York, Tracy Rucinski in Chicago; Writing by Naomi Tajitsu and Clara Ferreira Marques; Editing by Noeleen Walder, Edwina Gibbs, Bernard Orr and Lisa Shumaker)
+(Additional reporting by Kentaro Hamada, Yoshiyasu Shida, Taiga Uranaka, Hitoshi Ishida and Sam Nussey in Tokyo, Scott DiSavino and Jessica DiNapoli in New York, Tracy Rucinski in Chicago and Tom Hals in Wilmington, Delaware)